Testsuite configuration reference Beta

 dynamic-test-splitting

-To enable dynamic test splitting and run test atoms from shared queue , reducing the impact of slow parallel nodes.
+Enable dynamic test splitting to run test atoms from a shared queue, reducing the impact of slow parallel nodes.

 | Key | Required | Type | Description |